-Reception: Our reception is open to assist Students from 8:30am to 9:30pm Monday to Saturday, and 8:30am to 4pm on Sundays.
+Reception: Our reception is open to assist Students from 9:00am to 5:00pm Monday to Friday.

 In order to facilitate quality support services to its students BLC will maintain a Support staff to student ratio of 1 Support staff: 80 students.